Pineapple Pie Recipe

 Serving Suggestions

-• Sauces: Drizzle with caramel or a berry sauce for sweetness and color.
+• Sauces: Drizzle chocolate, caramel, or a simple berry sauce for more flavor.

 Storing and Freezing Pineapple Pie